reborg/fluorine/README.md

 The new config that was received from the client is the content of the file that was changed in edn format.
 By the time it arrives on the client it is already a proper Clojure data structure ready to use.

-## Running with multiple Fluorine Servers
+## High availability: running with multiple Fluorine Servers

+All you need to know is that you can start the fluorine-client with a comma separated list of fluorine servers.
+As of the details, if you are curious, read below.

-Apart from using a comma separated list of all the servers you want to connect from the client, the only other thing to take in mind is that now all Fluorine Servers will compete against all clients to push a new configuration.
-So if you run with multiple Fluorine Servers you should always make sure that changes to the configuration repository are always synchronized and executed simultaneously (or in a very close sequence).
-The principle is that the last Fluorine Server to realize there is a change to push will overwrite all the others on all client (which is not a problem).
+All Fluorine Servers are connected by the client at startup and will compete against the local cache to push a new configuration.
+So if you run with multiple Fluorine Servers you should always make sure that changes to the configuration repository are kept in sync and executed roughly at the same time (or in a very close sequence).
+The last Fluorine Server to pick up a local change will write (possibly over) the local client cache.

+Ping messages are sent by the client to all the connected servers at regoular intervals.
+This prevents firewalls (or other networking infrastructures) to close the connection in case there is no traffic through it for a long time.
+In case one side or the other disconnects, the server will proceed to clean up internal state for the lost client.
+The worst that can happen is that all the connections get closed and the client won't be able to receive any further update, but it will run happily on the local cache.

 ## todo